davenquinn/shell-config/README.md

 ## Installation

+Run `git submodule update --init --recursive` to grab all the software.

 Install some python modules (you will need `click` and `pathlib` (for Python < 3.0)

 Run `./make-links.py` with an optional `-p` switch for profile.